kennethmyrwjy/kennethmyrwjy.github.io/proxy-server/README.md

 TikTok's OAuth token endpoint blocks direct browser requests for security reasons.
 This proxy:
 - ✅ Runs on a server (not in browser)
-- ✅ Keeps your CLIENT_SECRET secure
+- ✅ Keeps your CLIENT_SECRET secure (never exposed in frontend)
 - ✅ Handles CORS properly
 - ✅ Exchanges authorization codes for access tokens

+## 🔒 Security First

+**IMPORTANT:** This proxy uses environment variables to keep your CLIENT_SECRET secure.
+Never commit your `.env` file to Git!

 ## Quick Start (Local Testing)